Basic Integration Problems for Beginners

 Integration might seem tricky.
 But it’s just the opposite of differentiation.
 In this article, we’ll review the basics of integration and solve some basic integration problems requiring only high school algebra.

-An understanding of differentiation is necessary to solve integrals, so if you haven’t already, please check out my guide on how to differentiate a function step by step.
+Understanding differentiation is necessary to solve integrals, so if you haven’t already, please check out my guide on how to differentiate a function step by step.

 What is Integration?